agdturner/ccg-generic/README.md

 #### Generic_Environment
 A generic environment class for those things that most objects might want to access.

-#### Generic_ErrorAndExceptionHandler
-A set of int codes for representing different types of Errors and Exceptions.

 #### Generic_Object
 A serializable class that holds a transient reference to a Generic_Environment instance (env).